Code-Institute-Submissions/matt70iu-JavaScript-milestone-V1_JuneResub/README.md

  ### Features Left to Implement

  - Would like to add a number beside each list item which increases according to the number of items on the list, as well as the already included counter at the top of the list.
+ - Would like to improve app layout on smaller screens in future to reduce the need for the user to scroll.

 ## Testing